Balance Firmness with Relationship

 Love Covers a Multitude of Sins

 Disagreements happen, emotional energy rises, and tension fills the air at times.
+See Anger with Kids may seem justified is rarely wise.
 What’s going to save the day and preserve the situation?
 It’s the relationships you develop with those fellow family members.
-When love increases then it’s much easier to resolve conflict and get through the challenging times.
+When love increases then it’s much easier to resolve conflict and get through the challenging times when it is important to love .

 Learning how to love in a family is important.
 It’s more than just the hug at bedtime.
 Love happens even in the challenges that we face.
 What does it mean to be loving when you have to discipline a child, say no to a request, or require a child to separate from something they’re involved in to follow an instruction?